 Admissions Policy Statement

-Admission of pupils to the school is through a Statement of Special Educational Needs or an Education, Health and Care Plan (EHC Plan).
-Admissions to special schools, such as Barrs Court, are for the Local Authority (LA) to determine on the basis of its consideration of all the advice received about a Child or Young Person’s special educational needs.
+Admission of pupils to the school is through recommendation by the SEN team for young people with an Education, Health and Care Plan (EHC Plan).
+Admissions to special schools, such as Barrs Court, are for the Local Authority (LA) to determine on the basis of its consideration of all the advice received about a child or young person’s special educational needs.
 The admissions authority for Barrs Court School is Herefordshire Council's Children's Wellbeing Directorate.

 All pupils on roll at the school have been assessed as having a learning difficulty and/or disability and may have characteristics that include: